untgregory/Excel2xmlMODS/README.md

 In addition to requiring Python 3, it is also recommended that OpenRefine be downloaded.

 Create metadata using the **[MODSExcelTemplate](https://github.com/untgregory/Excel2xmlMODS/blob/master/MODSExcelTemplate.csv)**.
+For subject and name subject fields (not creators), separate multiple values with "; ".
+The OpenRefine template will split them up and give them each their own field.
 Save the eventual file to be converted as a .csv.

 Create a folder, naming it anything, but keep in mind to change the path accordingly in the **[xml_split_MODS.py](https://github.com/untgregory/Excel2xmlMODS/blob/master/xml_split_MODS.py)**.
 This folder will be your "output path."
 The Python file and later on, the **MODSSource.txt** file can live next to it (not in it).